 What is Foodbank NSW & ACT doing to respond to the NSW drought crisis?

-Foodbank NSW & ACT is gearing up to pack and distribute 5,000 food and 5,000 household/personal care hampers to send to charity partners in farming communities.
-Each hamper will provide a family of four approximately one week’s worth of meals.
+With the help of 180 volunteers, Foodbank NSW & ACT packed 5,003 food hampers and 5,000 personal care hampers to send to charity partners in farming communities.
+Each food hamper will provide a family of four approximately one week’s worth of meals, and both hampers are available to our charity partners in drought affected areas at no cost.

-How will you continue to respond/help farming communities after you distribute the hampers?
+How will you continue to help farming communities after you distribute the hampers?

 Foodbank is here for the long haul.
 Drought takes an incredibly long time to recover from which is why we’re working with our partners across the food and grocery sector, and our broader community, to provide ongoing food and grocery assistance not only now, but right through the drought recovery period.